Noeska/illegiblesemantics/projects/proj-2.md

 </li>
 </ul>

-Following in the wake of the second wave, new bands emerged, eager to get in on the action.
+Following in the wake of the second wave, new bands emerged all over the world, eager to get in on the action.

 ##### Some non-Norwegian Black Metal bands to check out: